omurovec/fhe-darkpools/README.md

 With FHE, we can encrypt the order size & price while still allowing solvers/market makers to match orders.
 Using FHE, solvers can watch new orders and check for orders with equal prices then fill those orders.
+> ⚠️ Note: When I originally wrote this code I had thought that a plaintext boolean value was achievable when using fhe comparison operations off-chain, however all that is retrievable is the cyphertext.
+In order to get the plaintext, you would require the validator set to collectively decrypt the cyphertext.
+This makes it impossible to run solvers off-chain and therefore any orders placed through the contract cannot be filled with this implementation.

 This repo only contains the contracts for the dark pools.
 Given more time, I would build out a front-end and solvers to match the orders.